grant4790/cloudproject/README.md

 In order to meet The Five Pillars of Well Architect Framework I created the VM using very little resources to keep the cost down and to meet Cost Optimization Pillar by only using what I need.
-The whole environment is completely automated so if something fails in the future you can reliably recreate the environment from here meeting the Reliability Pillar to recover from disaster.
+The whole environment is completely automated so if something fails in the future you can reliably recreate the environment from here meeting the Reliability Pillar to recover from disaster in version 2.0 all the connections and users will be off loaded to the SQL database reasource instead of on the linux server, thus presurving some data.
 The Security Pillar of the environment is built into Guacamole, I can open port 8443 to the internet, however no one can get in without a Guacamole login, I also have SSH open however that requires a log in to access as well. in order to create a secure environment that only allows connections through Guacamole.
 With setup being automated it does reach Operational Excellence Pillar by limiting human error The deployment is also complete layed out with